Get

 Grooming ✂️

-German Shepherds have thick double coats with a topcoat consisting of short, medium, or long hair.
+The German Shepherd has a thick double coat, with a topcoat consisting of short, medium, or long hair.
 Brushing every other day will keep shedding to a minimum.
 A de-shedding tool, undercoat rake, or slicker brush will effortlessly remove loose hair and fur, with the best tool depending on your dog’s coat length.

 Your grooming efforts will ramp up considerably during the spring and fall when your GSD blows their coat.
-Trim the nails monthly, and bathe your German Shepherd every few months to keep their coat and skin healthy.
+Trim the nails monthly or as needed, and bathe your German Shepherd every few months to keep their coat and skin healthy.

 You should brush their teeth every day or two and check the ears weekly for dirt and buildup to clean out.